-The following members: Must: Within: Each transplant hospital receiving Report to the OPTN a preliminary 2 business days of receiving a match offer response the match offer.
-The matched candidate's transplant hospital and the matched donor's transplant hospital Agree in writing upon all of the following: Contents required in the crossmatch kit Instructions for the donor Address at which to send the completed blood samples 3 business days of receiving the match offer.
-The matched donor's transplant hospital Report to the OPTN the agreed upon date of the crossmatch 3 business days of receiving the match offer.
-The matched donor's transplant hospital Make all of the following matched donor's records accessible to the matched candidate's transplant hospital: Any serologic and nucleic acid testing (NAT) results that have not already been shared with the matched candidate's transplant hospital Whether the matched donor has any risk criteria for acute HIV, HBV, or HCV infection according to the U.S. Public Health Service (PHS) Guideline Additional records requested by the matched candidate's transplant hospital 3 business days of receiving the match offer.
+The following members: Must: Within:

+Each transplant hospital receiving Report to the OPTN a preliminary 2 business days of receiving

+a match offer response the match offer.

+The matched candidate's Agree in writing upon all of the 3 business days of receiving

+transplant hospital and the following: the match offer.

+matched donor's transplant Contents required in the crossmatch kit

+hospital Instructions for the donor

+Address at which to send the

+completed blood samples

+The matched donor's transplant Report to the OPTN the agreed 3 business days of receiving

+hospital upon date of the crossmatch the match offer.

+The matched donor's transplant Make all of the following matched 3 business days of receiving

+hospital donor's records accessible to the the match offer.

+matched candidate's transplant

+hospital:

+Any serologic and nucleic acid testing (NAT) results that have

+not already been shared with

+the matched candidate's

+transplant hospital

+Whether the matched donor

+has any risk criteria for acute

+HIV, HBV, or HCV infection

+according to the U.S. Public

+Health Service (PHS) GuidelineAdditional records requested

+by the matched candidate's

+transplant hospital

+The matched candidate's Report to the OPTN the results of 10 business days of

+transplant hospital the crossmatch receiving the match offer.

+The matched candidate's Review the matched donor's 10 business days of the

+transplant hospital records and confirm acceptance or match offer.

+report a refusal of the match offer

+The matched candidate's to the OPTN 15 husiness days of

+The matched candidate's Agree upon a date and time for the recovery of the matched 15 business days of

+transplant hospital and the kidney(s) receiving the match offer

+matched donor's transplant

+hospital

-The following members: Must: Within: The matched candidate's Report to the OPTN the results of 10 business days of transplant hospital the crossmatch receiving the match offer.
-The matched candidate's Review the matched donor's 10 business days of the transplant hospital records and confirm acceptance or report a refusal of the match offer to the OPTN match offer.
-The matched candidate's Agree upon a date and time for 15 business days of transplant hospital and the the recovery of the matched receiving the match offer matched donor's transplant kidney(s) hospital The matched donor's transplant Schedule both the recovery of the 60 days of receiving the hospital and matched candidate's kidney from one of the matched match offer transplant hospital donors in the exchange and the subsequent transplant of their matched candidate to occur
+The following members: Must: Within: The matched donor's transplant Schedule both the recovery of the 60 days of receiving the hospital and matched candidate's kidney from one of the matched match offer transplant hospital donors in the exchange and the subsequent transplant of their matched candidate to occur

 If the matched candidate's and matched donor's transplant hospitals do not meet any of the deadlines above, then the exchange will be terminated unless a transplant hospital requests an extension.
-If a transplant hospital submits an extension request before the deadline, the exchange will not terminate
+If a transplant hospital submits an extension request before the deadline, the exchange will not terminate until the resolution of the extension request or the deadline is reached, whichever comes last.